|

 Yellow Bobo

 Yellow Bobo, Polydactylus opercularis: Length, 16 inches.
-Caught from the beach at Punta Colorada, East Cape, Baja California Sur, Mexico, October 1998, on a live sardine, with 12-pound line.
+Caught during fishing from the beach at Punta Colorada, East Cape, Baja California Sur, Mexico, October 1998, on a live sardine, with 12-pound line.
 The Yellow Bobo is a member of the threadfin family of about eight different species worldwide, of which a few can grow very large (biggest: Giant African Threadfin, up to 160 pounds).
 Only during one week of my 300 fishing days at Baja did I encounter the Yellow Bobo.
 The first day of that week was the wildest.
 I caught one with a live sardina, and 12 with my casting net amongst the sardinas and a few croakers.
 The days after that, I would catch only two or three per day (50/50 on rod and net).
 Biggest was one of 18 inches.
 A pretty strong fighter.
 Description and photo courtesy Peter Langstraat.